Integralist/Style-Guides/CSS Style Guide.md

 }
 ```

-After that, we only really worry about Internet Explorer (*see following section*).
+After that, you only really need to worry about Internet Explorer (*see following section*).

 ##Internet Explorer

-To work around some of the quirks in IE's rendering I no longer use Microsoft's Conditional Comments to load in additional style sheets just for IE, like the following...
+To work around some of the quirks in IE's rendering you should use Microsoft's Conditional Comments, but NOT to load in additional style sheets just for IE like the following example...

 ```html
 <!--[if IE 8]>